 Balance blood sugar levels by eating a nourishing meal for dinner that’s rich in protein, healthy fats & fiber to turn off hunger hormones.
 Note: this doesn’t necessarily need to be your largest meal of the day, but it should be one of your most nutritionally sound.
 Try adding in tryptophan (essential amino acid) rich foods like organic turkey, chicken, shellfish and nuts & seeds which can support healthy sleep.
 Whenever possible, avoid sugary/ carb heavy meals before bed which can increase cortisol levels and result in blood sugar spikes.
 These nighttime spikes can actually wake you up in the middle of the night; making it harder to fall back to sleep and stay asleep.

 Cultivate calming evening rituals.
 Turn on relaxing music, dim the lights and create a mood that takes you out of “fight or flight” mode and preps and primes the body for sleep.
 Keep stressful work and money conversations out of the bedroom.
 Turn your attention to uplifting shows, movies and books vs. “doom and gloom” news, true crime shows and brain heavy textbooks - all of these things can impact your ability to fall asleep and the quality of sleep you get once you finally do.
 Certain herbs and supplements like valerian root, melatonin, and magnesium can support a more restful sleep.
 Always consult with your primary care physician before incorporating new supplements into your diet.
 If your hormones are out of whack and disrupting your sleep, then talk to an MRC Coach about testing your hormone levels.
 Low progesterone in particular is known for making it harder to fall asleep at night and stay asleep.
-Rebalancing can be as simple as tailored dietary choices and gentle supplementation and provide you with many more hours of restful sleep.
+Rebalancing can involves simple steps such as tailored dietary choices and gentle supplementation to help provide you with many more hours of restful sleep.

 Tip #5 - Get Rid of Toxic Products